energy-modelling-toolkit/Dispa-SET/Docs/data.rst

      - Cost and Fuel Price
      - Yes
      - No
-   * - CostH2Slack
-     - File path
-     - Cost and Fuel Price
-     - Yes
-     - No
-   * - CostHeatSlack
-     - File path
-     - Cost and Fuel Price
-     - Yes
-     - No
    * - CostLoadShedding
      - File path
      - Cost and Fuel Price